puff-dayo/Matcha-Chat/README.md

 You need an additional <u>4GB of spare RAM</u> to chat with images.

 Really much VRAM is required to use GPU acceleration.
-Dont't enable that if your PC is **strong**.
+Don't enable that if your PC is **strong**.

 ### Step 1: Get the executable